Ryan Ellis (singer): Career

 Ryan Ellis first major success was the single "Heart of the Father."
 The song came out of Ellis’ time spent in California with the charitable organization Isla Vista Worship.
 The online publication Aleteia said,"'Heart of the Father' is a tune firmly planted at the junction of Christian music and R&B. The tune is a powerful one that gives rise to goosebumps from the first chorus."

 Ellis released his self-titled album which included "Heart of the Father" in July 2023, with the album peaking at No. 2 at Mediabase and receiving more than 34 million streams.

 Ellis also recorded the song Son of David with singer Brandon Lake.

 On July 14, 2023, Ellis released the 5 song EP 'Nite-N-Day.'

 In 2022, Ellis toured with Christian artist Big Daddy Weave.

 Before his solo success, in 2014 Ellis joined the Housefires Gospel Community, an inclusivity-driven music collective made up of GRAMMY-nominated and chart-topping artists and songwriters.
 The group released two albums in 2023, 'How to start a House, Part 1 & 2.

-Ryan Ellis and his wife, Cassie, have announced they are expecting a little boy in late November 2022.
+Ryan Ellis and his wife, Cassie, announced they were expecting a baby boy in late November 2022.